Get started

 The router is the core of StoryBooker.
 It is responsible for routing requests to the page/api and using the appropriate adapter to render the response.

-package.
-The package is used to create a router-handler that takes a WebRequest and returns a WebResponse.
+The entire router is maintained in the @storybooker/core package.
+The package is used to create a Hono app-router.
 The router is framework agnostic and can be used in any server environment that supports NodeJS api (NodeJS, Deno, Bun, etc.).

 Adapters